tatooin6/content-suggestions/README.md

 ```

 ## Docker Compose Overview
 -	backend: The backend service is built using the Dockerfile in the backend folder.
-It exposes port 4000 and connects to the app-network.
+It exposes port `4000` and connects to the app-network.
 -	frontend: The frontend service is built using the Dockerfile in the frontend folder.
-It exposes port 5173 and depends on the backend service.
+It exposes port `5173` and depends on the backend service.

 ##### Notes
 -	Make sure to replace your_google_gemini_api_key_here with your actual API key in the .env file for the backend to authenticate with the Google Gemini API.

+##### Funny Prompt Examples

+- Healthy eating and mental exercise at work.

+- Stand-up comedians are the most logical.

+- Uncut Gems is a must watch movie.

+- What other warnings as The Last Of Us can we find on internet?